 Before it starts

-- An assessment by a professional, that takes into account your abilities, needs and wishes.
+- You'll have an assessment by a professional, that takes into account your abilities, needs and wishes.

-- Involvement, with your family if you wish, in decisions about intermediate care.
+- There will be involvement with your family if you wish, in decisions about intermediate care.
 This includes whether it will be suitable for you and which setting it will be provided in.

-- Information about advocacy services (an advocate is someone to support you to speak or who speaks on your behalf).
+- You'll receive information about advocacy services (an advocate is someone to support you to speak or who speaks on your behalf).

 At the start

-- A quick start to the service, which could be within a few hours for crisis response, or a few days for other settings.
+- There will be a quick start to the service, which could be within a few hours for crisis response, or a few days for other settings.

-- Information about the service and what will be involved.
+- You'll be given information about the service and what will be involved.

-- Support to plan what you are aiming for (your goals) and how to reach them.
+- You'll receive support to plan what you are aiming for (your goals) and how to reach them.
 These discussions can include your family and carers if you wish.

-- A copy of the goals you have agreed to work towards in a format that suits you.
+- You'll receive copy of the goals you have agreed to work towards in a format that suits you.

-- Help to think about any activities that might be risky, and to decide what support you need.
+- Help to think about any activities that might be risky will be given, and you'll be able to decide what support you need.

 While you are receiving the service

-- Support from a range of people, including therapists, to help you towards your goals.
+- You'll receive support from a range of people, including therapists, to help you towards your goals.

 - How long the service lasts may change, depending on the progress you make.

-- Any information you need to help achieve your aims, written in a way that makes sense to you.
+- Any information you need to help achieve your aims will be written in a way that makes sense to you.

-- Day to day entried in your intermediate care diary to record the support you have received and your progress.
+- Day to day entries in your intermediate care diary will record the support you have received and your progress.

-- Information about who to talk to if you have any questions or concerns.
+- Information about who to talk to if you have any questions or concerns will be provided.

 At the end of intermediate care

-- Information about other types of support available.
+- Information about other types of support available will be provided.

-- Information about how to refer yourself back to the service, if you need to.
+- You'll be given information about how to refer yourself back to the service, if you need to.

 The intermediate care team